salilab/imp/doc/developer_guide.md

 We provide a number of extra Doxygen commands to aid in producing nice IMP documentation.

-- When writing the name IMP do
-    \verbatim
-    IMP\endverbatim
-    so that no link is produced (IMP as opposed to IMP).

 - To mark that some part of the API has not yet been well planned at may change using `\\unstable{Classname}.` The documentation will include a disclaimer and the class or function will be added to a list of unstable classes.
 It is